Developer Guide

 Processes

-The following should be considered for processes: Timer actions on data groups should, if possible, limit the number of results via a filter to keep the number of database operations low.
-As standard, the setting "Log only warnings and errors" should be activated.
-If "g_log.info()" is inserted for the purpose of debugging, This can be kept in the code and is ignored during regular use, and thus the log files are kept small.
+The following should be noted for processes: Timer actions on data groups should, if possible, limit the number of hits via a filter in order to keep the number of database operations low.
+By default, the setting "Only log warnings and errors" should be set in the process properties.
+G_log.info() inserted for debugging can remain in the code. this can be kept in the code and is ignored during regular use, and thus the log files are kept small.